Thesis

 Starlink Subscriptions

-For higher-demand users, such as businesses, governments, and institutions, a priority (Business) plan offers 1TB, 2TB, and 6TB Priority Data plans with a $2.5K one-time hardware cost.
+For higher-demand users, such as businesses, governments, and institutions, service ranges between $65 and $2,150 per month, depending on bandwidth and coverage, with a $2.5K one-time hardware cost.
 Priority data users experience faster and more consistent download and upload speeds, especially during peak times.
 Additional Priority data can be purchased per GB, or the service plan can be upgraded.
+Since October 2022, Starlink has also offered aviation internet ranging from $12.5K to $25K a month with a one-time hardware cost of $150K.

 Traction